njtransit 9 months ago

 I can understand where the idea came from.
 Drinks like wine will exhibit sheeting on the sides of glasses too.
 The concentration of alcohol needed for that to happen is probably too high in a dishwasher, I'd imagine.

-• pxndxx a day ago
+• pxndxx 9 months ago

 Yeah but dishwasher soap is a different kind of soap, it's way stronger.
 Plus dishwashers also use rinse aid which has its own set of problems.

-• pas 17 hours ago
+• pas 9 months ago

 the travel makes people on average bodily better. usually a lot of walking involved, which has a lot of health benefits, especially for folks who come from the US

-• waihtis a day ago
+• waihtis 9 months ago

 > my gut health was immediately, noticeably better in Europe